1. Home

 This barn sketch was another one that I found in the stack.
 I mean…how did I not know about these?!
 They are so good.

 You know I love a good old barn…it doesn’t matter if I see an actual barn out in a field or in a vintage painting!
 Doesn’t this postcard look lovely tucked in amongst my vintage decor?!
-It’s amazing how the sketch depicts a barn in the late Fall, which is perfect subject matter for the season.
+It’s amazing how the sketch depicts a barn in the late fall, which is perfect subject matter for the season.

 old barn sketch with charcoal used for Fall decor